hongyuanjia/eplusr/README.md

 All reading process starts with creating a `R6Class` called `eplus_model`.
 The model will be printed in a similar style you see in IDFEditor, with an additional heading lines show the `Path`, `Version` and `Type` of the model.
-The classes of objects in the model are ordered by Group and the number of objects in classes are shown in square bracket.
+The classes of objects in the model are ordered by group and the number of objects in classes are shown in square bracket.
 All `Energy+.idd` files from EnergyPlus v8.5 to v8.8 have been pre-parsed and stored.
 So you can just ignore the `idd` argument if you are using those versions.
 If not, just pass the path